© Juice Flair/Shutterstock.com

 The accounts receivable department of a retail chain started to get complaints from its customers about overbilling.
 Fortunately, the manager of the department had participated in the company’s Lean Six Sigma training and had been using a control chart for errors.

 She put together a small team of clerks to identify why this was happening and whether there was an assignable reason or cause for it.
-The assignable cause was determined to be the extra work load on Fridays.
+The assignable cause was determined to be the extra workload on Fridays.

 The team recommended a change in procedure to better balance the workload during the week.
 Continued monitoring showed the problem was resolved.
-She also held an all-hands meeting to discuss the importance of not ignoring signals of special cause variation and the need to seek out an assignable cause and take the appropriate action.
+She also held an all-hands meeting to discuss the importance of not ignoring signals of special cause variation and the need to seek out a cause and take the appropriate action.

-1. Document your search
+1. Document Your Search

 If you’ve identified the assignable cause, document everything.
 If this cause happens again in the future, people will have some background to act quickly and eliminate/incorporate any actions.

-2. Quickly identify the cause
+2. Quickly Identify the Cause

 Time is of the essence.
 If the cause is resulting in a deteriorating process, act quickly to identify and eliminate the cause.
 The recommendation is the same if your cause made the process better, otherwise, whatever happened to improve the process will be lost as time goes by.

-Even if you get a single signal of special cause, search for the assignable cause.
+Even if you get a single signal of a special cause, search for the assignable cause.
 You may choose not to take any action in the event it is a fleeting cause, but at least try to identify the assignable cause.

 All processes will exhibit two types of variation.
 Common cause variation is random, expected, and a result of variation in the process components.
 Special cause variation is non-random, unexpected, and a result of a specific assignable cause.

-If you get a signal of special cause variation, you need to search for and identify the assignable cause.
+If you get a signal of special cause variation, you need to search for and identify the cause.
 Once found, you will either seek to incorporate or eliminate the cause depending on whether the cause improved or hurt your process.

 About the Author